kalmarek/GroupsCore.jl/docs/src/group_elements.md

 commutator
 ```

-### Performance modifications

-Some of the mentioned implemented methods may be altered for performance
+Moreover we provide basic implementation which should be altered for performance
 reasons:
 ```julia
 Base.:(^)(g::GroupElement, n::Integer)